dart-lang/language/working/base-interface-final/feature-specification.md

 ### Extending non-extensible classes in the same library

-Preventing a class from being extended gives you an important invariant: Calls to members on that class won't end up in overrides you don't control.
+Preventing a class from being extended gives you an important invariant: Calls to members on `this` from within that class won't end up in overrides you don't control.
 This invariant remains even if we let you extend the class in the same library.
 Calls to those members may end up in overrides, but they will be overrides you yourself wrote in that same library.

 Extending non-extensible classes is also really *useful* in API design.
 It lets you offer a class *hierarchy* to users that is closed to further extension.